Calgary Coin & Antique Home Chinese Reference Guide Index

 The coinage of K'ang-Hsi is a direct continuation of the last issue of Shun-chih.

-PRIMARY SERIES (AD 1662-1722): The two principal mints in Peking have have "BOO" on the left, and the mint name on the right, both in Manchu script.
+The two principal mints in Peking have "BOO" on the left, and the mint name on the right, both in Manchu script.
 All other mints have the mint name twice, in Manchu on the left and Chinese on the right.
 The size of these coins vary significantly from coin to coin.
 Please note that we are currently up grading this section, and for those coins for which we indicated "value not yet determined", they are not necessarily scarce and we will be adding the values in the not too distant future (a few of them are rare).

 BOW MINT